La Roche University prepares you for work in child care, youth advocacy, case work, and agencies serving children, youth and families.

 A Bachelor of Arts in child and family studies prepares you for careers in:

 - Welfare work

 - Group counseling

 - Drug and alcohol counseling

 - Community outreach

 In addition to our merit-based scholarships, we offer annual and endowed scholarships, thanks to our generous donors.

 Coach Scott Lang Memorial Endowed Scholarship

-This scholarship provides an annual award to a currently enrolled student in any of the following majors: child and family studies, criminal justice and criminology, religious studies, elementary education and English education (language arts and reading).
+This scholarship provides an annual award to a currently enrolled full-time student in any of the following majors: child and family studies, criminal justice and criminology, elementary education and English education (language arts and reading).